17 Apr Gregory A. Dorsey

 In 1998, Mr. Dorsey was appointed by then Maryland Governor Parris N. Glendenning to the Trial Courts Judicial Nominating Committee, 8th Judicial District, and reappointed to the Committee by Maryland Governors Robert L. Ehrlich, Jr. and Martin J. O’Malley, last serving as Chair of the Committee.
 Since 2005, Mr. Dorsey has been an appointed Settlement Officer in the Circuit Court for Carroll County, Maryland where he is assigned to oversee mandatory pre-trial settlement conferences in civil cases involving business and contract disputes, together with negligence and other tort claims.
 Mr. Dorsey is also an appointed member of the Committee on the Resolution of Fee Disputes of the Maryland State Bar Association where he assists in resolving fee disputes between clients and attorneys, and participates as Chair or Client Representative in the arbitration of matters that cannot be amicably resolved.

 Mr. Dorsey is active in the non-profit arena.
 He is a member of the Community Leadership Board of the Y of Central Maryland and is a 2015 graduate of Leadership for Howard County’s Leadership Premier program.
-Since graduating form the program, Mr. Dorsey has served on the Business Day Committee where he works with other committee members to plan and implement local business issues and concerns to the then current Leadership Premier Class.
+Since graduating from the program, Mr. Dorsey has served on the Business Day Committee where he works with other committee members to plan and implement local business issues and concerns to the then current Leadership Premier Class.